IgniteUI/igniteui-docfx/en/components/charts/types/polar-chart.md

 # Angular Polar Chart

 The Ignite UI for Angular Polar Chart uses the polar coordinate system (angle, radius) instead of the Cartesian coordinate system (x, y) to plot data in chart.
 In other words, Polar Chart takes concepts of [Scatter Series](scatter-chart.md) and wrap them around a circle rather than stretching data points horizontally.

-Polar Chart draws attention to uneven intervals or clusters of data.
 It is often used to plot scientific data (e.g. wind direction and speed, direction, and strength of magnetic field, location of objects in solar system), and can highlight the deviation of collected data from predicted results.

 ## Angular Polar Area Chart

 The Polar Area Chart renders using a collection of polygons connecting data points and it uses the same concepts of data plotting as the [Category Area Chart](area-chart.md#angular-area-chart-example) with the difference that the visualization wraps data points around a circle rather than stretching them horizontally.
 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxPolarAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpolarareaseriescomponent.html), as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"